Rita Hayworth: Early career

 By the end of her six-month contract, Fox had merged into 20th Century Fox, with Darryl F. Zanuck serving as the executive producer.
-Dismissing Sheehan's interest in her and giving Loretta Young the lead in Ramona, Zanuck did not renew Cansino's contract.
+Dismissing Sheehan's interest in her and giving Loretta Young the lead in Ramona, Zanuck did not renew Hayworth's contract.
 Sensing her screen potential, salesman and promoter Edward C. Judson, with whom she would elope in 1937, got freelance work for her in several small-studio films and a part in the Columbia Pictures feature Meet Nero Wolfe (1936).
 Studio head Harry Cohn signed her to a seven-year contract and tried her out in small roles.

 Cohn argued that her image was too Mediterranean, which limited her to being stereotyped in "exotic" roles that were fewer in number.
 He was heard to say her last name sounded too Spanish.
 Judson acted on Cohn's advice: Rita Cansino became Rita Hayworth when she adopted her mother's maiden name, to the consternation of her father.
-Therefore, Cohn argued, people were more likely to regard her as a classic "American".
+Therefore, Cohn argued, people were more likely to regard her as a white American.
 With Cohn and Judson's encouragement, Hayworth also changed her hair color to ginger red hair and had electrolysis to raise her hairline and broaden the appearance of her forehead.